The ultimate Apple Calendar user guide

 Apple Calendar is simple, but it’s not simplistic.
 It does everything you need a calendar app to do, and it has a few surprising features as well.

-Apple Calendar’s integration with your Contacts app makes life a lot easier when you’re juggling multi-attendee events, and it supports the email alerts that notify you of meetings, even if you’re on a different computer or phone.
-If you also integrate your iCloud calendars with Calendly and use that to schedule meetings, you'll have everything you need to keep track of what's happening.
+Calendar’s integration with your Contacts app makes life a lot easier when you’re juggling multi-attendee events, and it supports the email alerts that notify you of meetings, even if you’re on a different computer or phone.
+If you also integrate your iCloud account calendars with Calendly and use that to schedule meetings, you'll have everything you need to keep track of what's happening in your life in one place.

-Take some time to explore your Apple Calendar and play around with the features.
+Take some time to explore Calendar and play around with the features and shortcuts.
 You’re likely to find something that you didn’t know about before, and every one of those discoveries makes the calendar more useful.